swoops/snakem/README.txt

    see the default.conf file for more information

 TODO:
+  handle server flags in config
+  add a high score log
-  handle ctrl+c to clean up sockets nicely... add a high score log add "A Challenger Approaches" nag add High Score screen add mods:
+  handle ctrl+c to clean up sockets nicely... add High Score screen add mods:
-    - invisibo
     - techno snake
     - invincible
     - speed
   add mod nag
   add annoying banner to README
-  check int overflow on player speed changes
+  check int overflow on player speed changes add "A Challenger Approaches" nag

 Warranty:
   There is no warranty.
 You should be excited if it compiles.
 At worst